adoboscan21/Memory-Tools/README.md

 # Memory Tools 🚀

-Memory Tools is a high-performance, sharded in-memory key-value **and document** store designed for speed, security, and scalability.
+**Memory Tools** is a high-performance, sharded in-memory key-value and document store designed for speed, security, and scalability.
 It provides a robust backend for your applications, supporting flexible data organization through collections, persistent indexing, a powerful query engine, and a granular user permission system, all secured over a TLS-encrypted protocol.

 ---

 ## ✨ Features

 - 🚀 **High-Performance Concurrent Architecture:** At its core, Memory Tools uses an efficient **sharding design** to distribute data and minimize lock contention, allowing for massive concurrency across CPU cores.
 Collection writes are handled by an **asynchronous persistence queue**, resulting in non-blocking, lightning-fast write operations for the client.
+- 🧠 **Hot/Cold Data Tiering:** Manage datasets far larger than the available RAM.
+Memory Tools keeps recent and frequently accessed ("hot") data in memory for maximum speed, while older ("cold") data resides on disk.
+Query and modification operations **transparently access both tiers**, and cold data can be updated or deleted on-disk without needing to be loaded into memory.
 - 💾 **Robust Data Persistence:** Data is atomically saved to disk in an optimized binary format.
-The use of temporary files for writes which are then renamed ensures that your data is never corrupted, even in the event of a crash.
-The system reloads all data on startup for complete durability.
+The use of the **write-to-`.tmp`-and-rename strategy** ensures that your data files are never corrupted, even in the event of a crash.
+The system reloads all "hot" data on startup for complete durability.
 - 🛡️ **Automated Backup & Restore System:** Go beyond simple persistence with a full-featured backup system.
-It performs **periodic, verifiable backups** to timestamped directories, manages a **retention policy** to clean up old files, and allows for a full manual **restore** from any backup point, ensuring your data is always safe.
+It performs **periodic, verifiable backups** to timestamped directories, manages a **retention policy** to clean up old files, and allows for a full manual **restore** from any backup point.
+- 📈 **High-Performance B-Tree Indexing:** Drastically accelerate query performance by creating indexes on any field within your JSON documents.
+Unlike simple hash indexes, the use of **B-Trees** enables extremely fast **range scans (`>`, `<`, `between`)** in addition to equality lookups.
+This avoids costly full-collection scans for filtered queries.
-- 🧠 **Advanced Query Engine:** Don't just get keys; query your JSON documents like a relational database.
-The engine supports complex, SQL-like queries with:
+- 🔍 **Advanced Query Engine:** Don't just get keys; query your JSON documents like a relational database.
+The engine is backed by a **query optimizer** that leverages available indexes to execute operations in the most efficient way possible.
+It supports:
   - **Rich Filtering**: `WHERE`, `AND`, `OR`, `NOT`, `LIKE`, `IN`, `BETWEEN`, `IS NULL`.
   - **Data Shaping**: `ORDER BY`, `LIMIT`, `OFFSET`, and `DISTINCT`.
   - **Powerful Aggregations**: `COUNT`, `SUM`, `AVG`, `MIN`, `MAX` with `GROUP BY`.
   - **Post-Aggregation Filtering**: A full `HAVING` clause to filter your grouped results.
-- 📈 **Persistent Field Indexing:** Drastically accelerate query performance by creating indexes on any field within your JSON documents.
-This avoids costly full-collection scans for filtered queries.
-Indexes are persisted to disk and efficiently rebuilt on startup.
+- ⚡ **Efficient Batch Operations:** Execute commands on multiple items at once for greater efficiency and reduced network latency. `set many`, `update many`, and `delete many` commands are fully supported and optimized to work with both hot and cold data.
 - 🔐 **Full Security Suite:** Security is built-in, not an afterthought.
   - **TLS Encryption:** All communication is encrypted with TLS 1.2+, protecting data in transit.
   - **Strong Authentication:** Passwords are never stored in plain text, using `bcrypt` hashing.
   - **Granular Permissions:** A robust user management system allows for creating users and assigning specific `read`/`write` permissions per collection, with wildcard support.
   - **Restricted Superuser**: A `root` user with administrative privileges is restricted to **localhost connections only**, preventing remote admin access.
-- ⚡ **Efficient Batch Operations:** Execute commands on multiple items at once for greater efficiency and reduced network latency. `set many`, `update many`, and `delete many` commands are fully supported.
 - 🧹 **Automatic Data & Memory Management:** The engine works for you in the background.
   - **TTL (Time-to-Live):** Assign a time-to-live to keys so they expire automatically.
-A background cleaner periodically purges them from memory.
+A background cleaner periodically purges them.
+  - **Data Compaction:** Deletes on "cold" storage use tombstones.
+A background compaction worker rewrites data files to permanently remove these records and reclaim disk space.
   - **Idle Memory Release:** The server monitors for periods of inactivity and automatically releases unused memory back to the operating system.
-- ⚙️ **Reliable Operations:** Built for stability and ease of use.
-  - **Graceful Shutdown:** The engine handles a clean shutdown, ensuring all pending writes and background tasks are safely completed before exiting.
-  - **Docker-Ready:** Easily deploy, manage, and scale the server with the provided Docker and Docker Compose configuration.

 ---